nezumi1503/nezumi1503.github.io/_pages/about.md

   - /about.html
 ---

-I am an enginner with the experience from an academic sphere.
-During my two post-doc appointments and PhD studies, I did research in fields of plasmochemistry, cluster physics and ultra-cold chemistry.

-I constructed a device that confines a cloud of ions at such low temperatures (less than -273 degrees Celsius) that it “freezes” and forms a “gas-phase” crystal.
-This will be eventually attached to a source of neutral atoms and molecules that move at a snail’s speed, typical for a gas cooled down to less than -260 degrees Celsius.
-By letting the ions and the neutrals collide in this way, the scientists will once be able to study quantum-mechanical rules that chemical reactions obey.

-Techniques employed: FEM, CAD, Zemax, Python, C++.
+I study how to confine ultra-cold plasmas.
+If you cool a cloud of ions to temperatures as low as -273 degrees Celsius, it “freezes” and forms a “gas-phase” crystal.
+My goal is to introduce an electron into this crystal and observe how it reacts with the ions.
+Once we will manage to make this electron stand still and observe how it switches between particle-like and wave-like behaviours.
+This may be exploited in quantum technologies that [we have no clue about](https://en.wikipedia.org/wiki/Ball_Lightning_(novel)).

 About me
 ======
-Currently, I am working as an optical engineer in the automitive industry.

-In years 2017—2020, I was a [post-doctoral research associate](http://www.chem.ox.ac.uk/dr-michal-hejduk.aspx) in the [Heazlewood Group](http://heazlewood.chem.ox.ac.uk/) at the Departmenf of Chemistry of the University of Oxford (UK).
+My CV in a nutshell: 2013-PhD in cold plasma physics ([Prague](https://cuni.cz/UKEN-1.html)), 2014—2017 cluster physics postdoc ([Freiburg](https://www.physik.uni-freiburg.de/), Germany), 2017—2020 [post-doctoral research associate](http://www.chem.ox.ac.uk/dr-michal-hejduk.aspx) in the [Heazlewood Group](http://heazlewood.chem.ox.ac.uk/) at the Department of Chemistry of the University of Oxford (UK).
+In 2020, I worked briefly as an optical engineer in the automotive industry.

-Previously, I was a post-doctoral researcher at the [Institute of Physics](https://www.physik.uni-freiburg.de/) of the University of Freiburg (Germany).
-I gained my doctoral degree at the [Faculty of Mathematics and Physics](https://www.mff.cuni.cz) of Charles University (Czech Republic).
+From 2021, I will conduct my own research funded by [Charles University in Prague](https://cuni.cz/UKEN-558.html).
+I am looking for an enthusiastic young postdoc to work with!

 News
 ======